ExCL-Docs/excl-user-docs/quick-start-guides/gitlab-ci.md

 ## Using Slurm with Gitlab CI

 The system slurm-gitlab-runner is setup specifically to run CI jobs that then run the execution using slurm with `sbatch --wait`.

+For a complete example and template for how to use the Slurm with GitLab in ExCL see [this pipeline](https://code.ornl.gov/7ry/templates/-/pipelines) and [this template](https://code.ornl.gov/7ry/templates/-/tree/master/gitlab-ci).

+This template includes two helper scripts, `runner_watcher.sh` and `slurm-tee.py`.

+`runner_watcher.sh` watches the CI job and cancels the Slurm job if the CI job is canceled or times out.

+`slurm-tee.py` watches the `slurm-out.txt` and `slurm-err.txt` files and prints their content to std-out so that the build log can be watched from the GitLab web interface.
+Unlike regular `less --folow`, `slurm-tee` watches the multiple files for changes and also exits once the slurm job completes.

 ## Spack and Conda with Gitlab-CI